Traap/archlinux/docs/packstrap-arch-linux.md

 ***

 #### Packstrap Arch Linux
-__Note:__ Arch Linux is running from your USB drive.
-You are now packstrapping (bootstrapping) Arch Linux packages onto your newly create file system.

 * packstrap /mnt base base-devel

+---
+__Note:__
+* Arch Linux is running from your USB drive.
+You are now using packstrap to bootstrap Arch Linux packages onto your newly create file system.